noetl/noetl/documentation/docs/reference/architecture_design.md

 2. Update DSL docs \+ examples (`dsl_spec.md`, `weather_loop_example.yaml`, related README snippets).

-3. Implement `ControlFlowEngine` and hook it into the server’s event endpoint.
+3. Implement `ControlFlowEngine` and hook it into the server's event endpoint.

 4. Refactor workers to send events instead of updating the queue.